-Blue Light is Not More Efficient than White Light
+Blue Light is Not More Effective than White Light

-Harvard Confirms Lack of Benefit from Blue Light
+Harvard Concedes Lack of Benefit from Blue Light for Light Therapy

 "Our results indicate that short-duration (<90 min) retinal exposure to narrow-bandwidth 555-nm [yellow-green] light may be as effective, if not more effective, than an equivalent photon dose of 460-nm [blue] light."